MHJahanbakhsh/notes/TypeScript.md

 ### note:avoid variables with "any" type at all cost
 so usually we are going to use type infrence more frequently

-type inference for function only tries to guess the return value of the function and not the arguments
+type inference for function only tries to guess the return value of the function and not the arguments.which means typescript can never guess types of arguments